-A seminal selection of works from the Johnson Collection will soon help welcome visitors to Spartanburg.
-Presently under construction just two blocks west of the collection’s offices, OTO Development’s AC Hotel Spartanburg is slated to open in the autumn of 2017.
-The forthcoming hotel will take a unique approach to AC by Marriott’s design-driven brand by featuring paintings and sculpture created by faculty members and students at the experimental arts enclave of Black Mountain College.
-The objects will be highlighted throughout the property, underscoring the hotel’s sophisticated aesthetic, European influence, and Southern connection.
+A seminal selection of works from the Johnson Collection is now on view at OTO Development’s AC Hotel Spartanburg.
+The hotel, which opened in mid-December in the heart of Spartanburg's downtown, takes a unique approach to AC by Marriott’s design-driven brand by featuring paintings and sculpture created by faculty members and students at the experimental arts enclave of Black Mountain College.
+Highlighted throughout the first floor and mezzanine, these objects complement the hotel’s sophisticated aesthetic, European influence, and Southern connection.

 Black Mountain College represented a wholly unique and pivotal moment in American art history.
 Erin Corrales-Diaz, Curator of the Johnson Collection, notes that the school’s progressive spirit and international perspective inspired “artistic philosophers and practitioners to freely push artistic boundaries.
 The college’s emphasis on imagination and independence unleashed a tide of creative innovation that continues to influence contemporary art.
 That this current of avant-garde experimentation was happening in the mid-twentieth century South—and only an hour’s drive from Spartanburg—is a revelation to most audiences.”